CHORAL MUSIC FOR THE ALAMEDA/EAST BAY COMMUNITIES

 The purpose of the Society was to benefit the community of Alameda, and to encourage Alameda residents to participate in the performance of choral compositions.
 At first, the chorus was under the direction of Al Price, and performed with the Alameda Mozart Festival, in which a celebration of Mozart’s birthday took place with presentations of his glorious music.

 After three years, the chorus came under the jurisdiction of the Alameda Adult School, and has been a regular class since 1985.
 The Alameda Community Chorus (ACC), as it became known, performs at least two concerts per year, one in December with the Alameda Community Band, and one concert in the spring.
 In addition, they performed for various clubs or other groups.
-The chorus was led by Bonnie Horlbeck, Nyla Barrett and Carole Vetter.
+The chorus was led by Bonnie Horlbeck, Nyla Barrett, Carole Vetter, and Kathryn Neale Manalo.

 In 2016 ACC became a non profit dedicated to chorale music education and performance throughout the Bay Area.
 ACC's fall and spring registrations are through Alameda Recreation and Park Department.
 Alameda Community Chorus is now dba Alameda Sings!
-We continue to welcome singing enthusiasts and local talent and enjoy chorale leadership through our current Artistic Director is Kathryn Neale Manalo.
+We continue to welcome singing enthusiasts and local talent and enjoy chorale leadership through our current Artistic Director, Barbara Acosta.